Are you a coffee lover? Here are the 7 things you’ll need to create your very own DIY coffee station in your home.

 But 2020 was a YEAR almost everything got put on hold, so trust me, I’m not beating myself up about this one.
 I had a LOT going on (the biggest of all trying to survive a pandemic) , and this post just didn’t make the priority list ( bizarrely making home made play-dough with my son, actually MADE that list!)

 2020 was also the year my Caffeine intake drastically increased.
-I mean I had always known that I was one of the people who needed a first morning coffee to kick start my day , but I was unprepared for how additive I would be come to it last year.
+I mean I had always known that I was one of the people who needed a first morning coffee to kick start my day , but I was unprepared for how addicted I would become to it last year.

 Me, coffee addict?
 Bite your tongue.